Bommana Brothers Chandana Sisters: Reception

 The movie got positive reviews.
 CineGoer.com gave a review of rating 3/5 stating "Pucca Comedy, Paisa Vasool for a number of reasons but just as highly forgettable.
 It really does beat the heat and the time flies by quickly till it gets to a done-to-death climax."
 Sify.com gave a review stating "This is a mass entertainer without any boring elements.
 Comedy is the lifeline of the film and Srinivasa Reddy succeeded in giving a good treat.
 Stretched out screenplay and dramatic narration are minus points.
 It can pass off just as an average film."
-IndiaGlitz gave a review stating "Naresh and Krishna Bhagawan competed with each other in performance.
-Farzana and Rithima filled the glamour slot.
-However, the director unnecessarily dragged certain scenes beyond the limit and tested the patience of the audiences."